Tawkie/tawkiefr-website/content/faq/index.en.md

 ## Who can use Tawkie?

-Currently, the alpha testing phase is limited to adults residing in Europe.
+Currently, the alpha testing phase is limited to adults residing in France.
 Eventually, Tawkie is intended to be available for other audiences.